bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/phase-4-modern-esmtp/09-enforce-size-against-finalized-transmitted-bytes.md

 ## Acceptance criteria

+- [ ] The [shared architecture overview](../../docs/concurrency/inside-a-mail-send.md#phase-completion-check) has a recorded updated-or-unchanged review, including finalized-content measurement and preflight.
 - [ ] One finalized representation supplies the measured content.
 - [ ] The count follows verified RFC and provider semantics.
 - [ ] Exact and cryptographically protected content is not rebuilt for measurement.